Luxury holidays to the Seychelles

-For me, Seychelles is a place to flop and drop.
+For me, luxury holidays to the Seychelles are places to flop and drop.
 An archipelago of 115 mostly uninhabited Indian Ocean islands south of the equator, Seychelles holiday destination is six star luxury, which offers barefoot luxury on some of the worlds’ most spectacular white sand beaches.

 It is also home to some of the most luxurious private island resorts, including North Island, where Prince William took Kate on honeymoon.
 It is perfect for couples and honeymooners (Four Seasons on Desroches also offer babymoon packages) and multigenerational families who want peace and quiet and a restful ‘back to nature’ experience.

-Seychelles looks just like the pictures: a quite incredible natural palette of blues and greens, with lush tropical vegetation, and distinctive big granite boulders, right beside the turquoise ocean.
+Luxury holidays to the Seychelles look just like the pictures: a quite incredible natural palette of blues and greens, with lush tropical vegetation, and distinctive big granite boulders, right beside the turquoise ocean.
 It also has some of the cleanest waters on the planet, in a protected marine reserve, where no motorised watersports are allowed.
 It offers diving, sailing, snorkelling, big game fishing, hiking and bird watching, and one golf course, as well as pampering private spa experiences and a delicious fusion cuisine, from African, Chinese and Indian influences.